(This page revised June 9, 2018)

 If there is a magnifying-glass symbol () next to an image, click the magnifying glass to view a zoomed version for more detail.

 1 The distinguishing identifier in the WATERMAN’S IDEAL FOUNTAIN PEN imprint on the L. E Waterman Company’s pens; also used on the company’s nibs and as an element in its “Globe“ logo (shown to the right) on clips, levers, and barrel-end medallions.
 See photo at CLIP-CAP.
 2 A name widely used by Italian makers of safety pens such the “Ideal” Continental shown below (upper).
 See also Continental, safety.
 3 The Ideal Metal Products Company, located in New York City; founded in 1925 by Harry Esterow, a Latvian immigrant.
-Ideal was, and remains, a major manufacturer of commodity clips and trim rings.
-The company later moved to Warwick, Rhode Island, and now has its offices in Westwood, New Jersey.
-It is still owned and operated by the Esterow family.
+Ideal was a major manufacturer of commodity clips and trim rings until after the turn of the 21st century.
 The clip on the R.H.
-Macy pen shown below (lower) is an Ideal product (U.S. Patent Nº D83,673).
+Macy pen shown below (lower) is an Ideal product (U.S. Patent No D83,673).

 1 A series of pen models produced by Sheaffer c.
 1961 to c.
 1968 and resurrected 1995-1998 as the Triumph Imperial.
 The basic Imperial styling mirrors that of the PFM, featuring Sheaffer’s excellent Inlaid Nib (on most models) and offering, depending on the model, a choice of cartridge or Touchdown filling.
 Illustrated below (upper) is a Lifetime Imperial, c.
 1964.
 See also Inlaid Nib, PFM.
 2 The Parker Vacumatic Imperial (illustrated below, lower), a slender metal-capped pen with the cap threads at the proximal end of the section to allow for a more streamlined profile.
 The model was introduced in 1939 to compete with Sheaffer’s long-lived Crest but remained in production for only about two years.
 See also Crest, Vacumatic.

 |imprint||1 The manufacturer’s mark on a pen, usually on the barrel (as illustrated here) but sometimes on the cap.
 Some early pens, including Conklin’s and Waterman’s, have two imprints.
 2 The manufacturer’s mark on a nib.
 See illustration at nib.|